libfuse/python-fuse/README.cups.md

 this entry as a "regular" file, and give it mode 0666 (-rw-rw-rw).
-As well, we drop the link count to 1 (regular files that don't have hard links to them only have a link count of one), and set the size to the size of thestring stored in *lastfiles*.
+As well, we drop the link count to 1 (regular files that don't have hard links to them only have a link count of one), and set the size to the size of the string stored in *lastfiles*.
 If the file was simply created, via, say, the "touch" command, the *lastfiles* string will be zero length, and we'll get the expected return value.
 However, if we've written to a file, we'll get the size, as we'd expect if we do